 8. Once you start your PC, a prompt will appear saying System Restore completed successfully.

-9. You may now check if error code 10 still persists.
+9. You may now check if error code 10 persists.

-Using an incompatible USB flash drive may be the cause for the error.
-If you own a 2.0 flash drive and plug in to a USB 1.1 port or the other way around, you might encounter errors with regards to data transfer rates.
+Using an incompatible USB flash drive may be the cause of the error.
+If you own a 2.0 flash drive and plug into a USB 1.1 port or the other way around, you might encounter errors about data transfer rates.
 It may also lead to a failed install of your device by Device Manager.
 The obvious solution to this problem is to use a compatible USB cable.
 However, this fix is only applicable if the error is This device cannot start.
 (Code 10) USB errors.
-If this isn’t the prompt you’re getting, it may not work.
+If this isn’t prompt you’re getting, it may not work.

 1. Click on the Start menu on the taskbar or press the Windows key.